Detailed planner, seasoned shopper, & thoughtful creator of easy solutions for the overwhelming design projects in your busy life.

 Inspiration for Bright White Curb Appeal

-Creating Bright White Curb Appeal
+Creating Bright White Mid-Century Modern Curb Appeal

 Now we’re starting to edge into ever more contemporary territory.
 This is very current – almost to the point of saturation.
 It feels like every other house in my neighborhood is painted dark grey (including mine, sigh…).
-However, it can be a great scheme to give a flavor of Mid-Century Modern Style to a house that isn’t fully renovated back to original, or that isn’t a fully Modern house.
+However, it can be a great scheme to give a flavor of Mid-Century Modern Style to a house that isn’t fully renovated back to its original, or that isn’t a fully Modern house.
 This is a really versatile scheme that applies well to any house with extremely simple lines.

-Inspiration for Neutral Grey Curb Appeal
+Inspiration for Cool Grey Mid-Century Curb Appeal

 This is what I would do if I wanted a taste of retro mid-mod, but didn’t feel the need to go all the way.
-This is a scheme that would require multiple swatches on the side of your house to make sure you’re getting a grey that is dark and neutral without looking like a primer:
+This is a scheme that would require multiple swatches on the side of your house to make sure you’re getting a grey that is dark and neutral without looking like a primer.

-Creating Neutral Grey Curb Appeal
+Creating Cool Grey Mid-Century Modern Curb Appeal

 Lowkey want to paint my house all black – someday…when I own the place.